 Street Art

 While Chicago is rather light on street art in my opinion, the city is not without.
 Aleah is somewhat of a spray paint bloodhound when it comes to sniffing out colorful pops of life plastered on alley walls, so we were able to find some murals.
-The art that does live in Chicago is as pleasing as street art anywhere else and somehow more special when found due to its relative scarcity .
+That said, the art that does live in Chicago is as pleasing as street art anywhere else and somehow more special when found due to its relative scarcity.

 Navy Pier